How to Get Rid of Japanese Beetles: 3 Steps

 In addition to the prevention methods outlined above and treating your lawn and garden monthly, removing Japanese beetles by hand is one of the most effective approaches for getting rid of these terrible pests.
 Granted, It’s not the quickest, but the results speak for themselves.

 For best results, venture out into your lawn & garden in the early morning when Japanese beetles are known to be most active.
 Wearing gloves, remove any Japanese beetles you come across.
 Be careful not to squeeze or damage them, doing so could attract more beetles.
-Finally, dispose of the collected beetles by dropping them in a bucket of soapy water (2 tablespoons of liquid dish soap per 1 gallon of water).
+Finally, dispose of the collected beetles by dropping them in a buck.